 When I first started writing, I felt this tug of war between what I wanted to read and write versus what I felt I *should* want to read and write--as if there's something wrong with romance.
 The longer I'm at this, though, the more I realize there isn't anything inherently better about literary fiction or nonfiction than genre books.
 Each has its place.
 I love reading to learn, to experience, to connect with people different than I am, and yes, even to escape--all of which can be done in a romance book.
 Once I allowed myself to write my first romance, I found I like the reminder that even though we have tough times, things can work out.
 There is good in the world.
 True love can last.
 I don't know about you, but I need that optimism, and the world needs uplifting fiction.
 I hope my work brings a smile to your face, a lightness to your step, and a glimmer of hope to your day.
+Fall in love with the world again!

 Yes and no. I still have the first story I wrote, back in second grade.
 In the careful cursive of one who just learned to form the letters, the graphite is smudged and the lined paper so soft at the folds, it could rip with little provocation.
 The story has a bit suspense and the resolution of a happily ever after where love conquers all--so basically, just my style.
 In high school, I dabbled in writing short stories for fun; then, in college, I wanted to be a journalist.
 I took every communications writing class, but then changed my mind when I started writing for the university newspaper and I realized this shy 18-year-old had to talk to people.
 In person.
 (Also, restricted with facts, the stories weren't as fun to craft.)
 I switched my major to English, took editing and creative writing classes, and was much happier.
 Over the next decade, however, I didn't think much about writing until the summer before my youngest started all-day school.
 His first day of kindergarten, I started what I thought would be a short story.
 I finished it the last day of the school year, and by then, it was a full-length novel.
 It was published when he was in sixth grade.
 It's a good thing I've gotten a little faster since then.